kormang/MicroservicesExample/README.md

 Making project with 3 different microservices, allows to learn quite a few technologies at once.
 Even if not very thoroughly and deeply, acquiring this knowledge can expand perspectives.

 * PostgreSQL
-    While I did work on project that used Postgres, I've only used the same knowledge I learned working with MySQL.
-I had never installed it, so I wanted to learn basic setup, tooling, administration, and database creation.
+    * Previous knowledge: While I did work on project that used Postgres, I've only used the same knowledge I learned working with MySQL.
+I had never installed postgres to my computer, for example.
+    * Learning goal: Learn basic setup, tooling, administration, and database creation.

 * Django rest framework
+    * Previous knowledge: none
-    Just the basic CRUD operations, no auth for now.
+    * Learning goal: Just the basic CRUD operations, no auth for now.
 Some new concepts, and practices, integration with RabbitMQ, and, of course, testing.

 * Fastify 4 with TypeScript
-    While I did work with Fastify 2 with TypeScript, I still wanted to deepen my knowledge of TypeScript's type system and try out Fastify 4, with type providers that allow to reuse schema for validation and type definitions too.
+    * Previous knowledge: Experience working on project with Fastify 2 with TypeScript.
+    * Learning goal: Deepen my knowledge of TypeScript's type system and try out Fastify 4, with type providers, with focus on JSON Schema and reusing schema for validation and type definitions too.

 * RabbitMQ
+    * Previous knowledge: Some experience with message queueing, using AWS SQS.
-    Wanted to get better understanding of AMQP and try to learn RabbitMQ and its client libraries.
+    * Learning goal: Wanted to get better understanding of AMQP and try to learn RabbitMQ and its client libraries, as well as configuration and administration.

+* Docker
+    * Previous knowledge: Used Docker and docker-compose, wrote few Dockerfiles, had understanding of how Docker works under the hood (cgroup and namespaces).
+    * Learning goal: Remind myself of writing docker-compose.yaml.
+    Expand understading of dockerization process, with focus on configuration, environment variables, and testing.